GET A CASH OFFER NOW

 - Home Affordable Refinance Program: This program can help you refinance your home even if it has lost significant value and the mortgage balance owed is more than 100% of the home value.

 - Home Affordable Unemployment Program: This program reduces or suspends mortgage payments for 12 months or more for homeowners who are unemployed.
 If you qualify, your mortgage payments may be reduced to 31% of your income or fully suspended.
+This program requires loan servicers to grant qualified unemployed borrowers a forbearance period during which their mortgage payments may be reduced or suspended before they are considered for HAMP.

 - Principal Reduction Alternative: This program encourages your mortgage lender to reduce the amount of principal you owe.
 Currently, there are over 100 loan servicers participating in this program.